-If the other side's insurer is denying coverage, ask the claims adjuster to provide you with a copy of the insured's policy -- or at least the portions on which the adjuster relies in denying coverage -- so that you can read it for yourself.
+If the other side's insurer is denying coverage, ask the claims adjuster to provide you with a copy of the insured's policy—or at least the portions on which the adjuster relies in denying coverage—so that you can read it for yourself.
 If the adjuster refuses, write a letter to the adjuster confirming the refusal so that it becomes a part of your claim file.
 Then, if the adjuster still refuses to negotiate with you about settlement, you will have to use other pressures to get negotiations moving.

 If the adjuster seems to you to be correct that there is no coverage at all and refuses to negotiate for a settlement, you may be able to turn to insurance that covers someone else responsible for the accident.
 For example, suppose you file a slip and fall claim after you tripped on a cracked sidewalk, and the city claims there is no coverage because sidewalk maintenance is the legal responsibility of each property owner.
-You could then file a claim against the insurance company for the owner of the property fronting the sidewalk.
+You could then file a claim against the company that insures the owner of the property fronting the sidewalk.

 In claiming that there is no insurance coverage for your accident, an adjuster may tell you that "the lawyers" have said there is no coverage.
 The adjuster may even send you a copy of a letter from a company lawyer echoing that "fact".
 Do not be impressed.
 A company lawyer's opinion that there may not be coverage for your accident is no more binding than anyone else's opinion.
 Whether or not there is coverage depends on the terms of the policy, and a policy can often be read in several different ways, depending on the facts.
 If the matter goes to court, ambiguities in a policy are often resolved in favor of coverage.
 Bottom line: The lawyer's opinion doesn't resolve the matter.

-You'll find a lot more details on negotiating an injury claim -- plus strategies for dealing with an insurance company that is refusing your claim -- in How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).
+You'll find a lot more details on negotiating an injury claim—plus strategies for dealing with an insurance company that is refusing your claim—in How to Win Your Personal Injury Claim, by Joseph L. Matthews (Nolo).